BorjaZarco/graphql-api/README.md

 #### Queries

+- `getOrders`: get all orders of a user.

 - `getOrder`: get an order by its id.
 The provided id must be of an order that belongs to the user that makes the request.

 - `getOrderStatus`: get an order current status.
 The possible status of an order are the following: